omr-turbo/gc-arrays-tutorial/worksheet.md

 ## Task 2: Implement the `Splash::ArrayScanner` (30 minutes)

 Now that you've defined the structure of the array types, and implemented the object size and object-reference client code, it's time to teach the collector how to scan the arrays.
-Your task is to implement an `ArrayScanner`, which we will bind to the `OMRClient::GC::ObjectScanner` type.
+Your task is to implement an `ArrayScanner`, which we will later bind to the `OMRClient::GC::ObjectScanner` type.
 The [api-reference](./api-reference.md) documents the requirements of an [`ObjectScanner`](./api-reference.md#object-scanning), as well as the notion of a [`SlotHandle`](./api-reference.md#the-slothandle-concept).

-In the object scanner, you should pass the

-The most basic slot-handle is the `OMR::GC::RefSlotHandle`, that is, a handle to a slot containing a plain (unencoded) reference.
-Think of it like a `void**`.
-This is the slot handle type you'll be using today.
-It's possible to use a custom slot-handle type to implement your own reference encoding.

 Implementing the scanner can be surprisingly challenging.
 Luckily, we only have to do it once.

+The object scanner needs to be able to scan any type of array, even though the `BinArray` has no references.
+The scanner will give the visitor a handle to each reference-slot in the `RefArray`.
+You can use the basic `OMR::GC::RefSlotHandle` type.
+The `RefSlotHandle` is a handle to a slot containing a plain (unencoded) `ObjectRef`.
+Think of it like a `Ref*`.
+It's possible to use a custom slot-handle type to implement your own reference encoding scheme.

 Implement the `ArrayScanner` in `include/Splash/ArrayScanner.hpp`:

 ```c++